 Wealthy Scion

-It has been some time since we have profiled a British Army officer, so I picked one whose understated but valuable contribution to the Crown, a chap with the very likely and straight-out-of-central casting name of Hugh Percy.
-Raised in a powerful family (his father was the First Earl of Northumberland), young Percy overcame a series of childhood maladies to enter into a military career, a career he would himself essentially terminate just as he reached the peak of success.
+It has been a while since we last profiled a British Army officer, so I chose one whose modest yet significant contribution to the Crown is notable—a man with a very typical, straight-out-of-central-casting name: Hugh Percy.
+Born into a prominent family (his father was the First Earl of Northumberland), young Percy overcame a series of childhood illnesses to pursue a military career, which he himself essentially ended just as he was reaching the height of success.

 A Call to Arms

 Percy joined the 24th Regiment of Foot in 1759 as an ensign.
-Like so many from prominent and connected families, young Hugh managed to obtain a lieutenant colonelcy and position as aide de camp to Ferdinand of Brunswick.
-Also, like so many of his peers, The Seven Years' War provided the opportunity to garnish laurels in combat at the battles of Bergen and Linden.
+Like many from prominent and well-connected families, young Hugh managed to secure a lieutenant colonelcy and position as aide de camp to Ferdinand of Brunswick.
+Additionally, like many of his peers, The Seven Years' War offered the chance to earn laurels in combat at the battles of Bergen and Linden.

 Battle of Minden